Saturday, April 15, 2017

 When I arrived at the Lincoln Library, Pete and Dr. Samuel Wheeler, the Historian and Director of Research, Collections, and Library Services, were waiting for me.
-Dr. Wheeler was appointed in 2016 to the position of Illinois State Historian until July of 2020.
+Dr. Wheeler was appointed in 2016 as Illinois State Historian until July 15, 2020, when the State fired him.

-Our first stop was the Library’s research room.
+Our first stop was the Library's research room.
 Here is where the public may request materials to study.
-There are not many books on the shelves, so you need to ask the librarian for the material you wish to see.
+Few books are on the shelves, so you must ask the librarian for the material you wish to see.

 sidebar